THE VFA PIONEER HISTORIES PROJECT

 MJC: I’m sorry, in the service, yes.

 JA: That must have been the case.
-We were not, just like any other group, all alike.
+We were not all alike.
 Nor did we all think alike.
-But there were at least a few, as is always the case.
-Just like in your gym class when you’re playing basketball as a 15-year-old girl, there are some people in the group that you gravitate toward, and they gravitate toward you.
+But there were at least a few for each of us, a few we gravitated toward, as is always the case.
+Just like in your gym class, when you’re playing basketball as a 15-year-old girl, there are some people you click with, and they click with you.

 MJC: So, tell me about, as you go along, what portion of your day is spent at this?
 Or portion of your week, and do you have another job, or is this what you do with your time at the time?

 JA: Certainly for at least a year, this is what I did with my time.
-This was my work.
-One of the discussions that we had in the group, actually was, “Should we be paying ourselves?”
-Enough money was coming in.
-And when I say paying ourselves, this will sound absurd.
-Here we are, moving into the 21st century, third decade coming up and all that, but it was $25 a week for each job.
+This was my work (after all, I’d been fired from what had been my work ‘til then).
+One of the discussions we had in the group was, “Should we be paying ourselves?”
+Enough money was coming in to do that.
+And when I say paying ourselves – the amount will sound absurd now, more than twenty years into the 21st century – it was $25 a week for each job.

-So that if you were doing medical work, you were getting $25 for that.
+So if you were doing medical work, you were getting $25 for that.
 If you were doing counseling, you were getting $25 for that.
-If you were doing office work, same deal.
-And there was a period, I didn’t keep records because, of course we didn’t want records, that would be dangerous.
-Some still exist, and that’s kind of lucky now, but it wasn’t the purpose.
+If you were doing what I call office work, same deal.
+And there was a period in which I did those three jobs every week for a good number of months, so I actually made $75 a week for a while.
+(I didn’t keep records because, of course we didn’t want records, that would be dangerous.
+Some bits do exist, and that’s kind of lucky now, for the sake of history, but that wasn’t the purpose.)
+In those days, that was food money, rent money.

 I was still married.
-I say still married because that did not last much longer, but I was married.
+I say still married because the marriage did not last much longer (I was only twenty-one when I married).
 I can’t remember all the details about how the husband-and-wife thing played itself out, but we made some agreements.
-He was an attorney, and he was a little nervous about the fact that his wife was performing felony homicide on a weekly repeated basis.
-But he was supportive.
-He managed to get his head in the right place, which is amazing and wonderful.
-And there were others like that.
+He was an attorney, and was a little nervous about the fact that his wife was facilitating and performing felony homicide on a weekly basis.
+But he was supportive; he managed to get his head in the right place.
+(He’s in the new documentary film, The Janes.)

-So, it was not a problem to shout over the cell walls and say, “Janes, this is what’s being proposed.”
-And, “What do you think?”
-And they said, “Go.
-Of course, you should go.
-Do it.
-Do it.”
-So, I did, and it was exactly as it was described, except for the fact that I saw the judge behave badly, not to me, but to the woman who came up after me.
-He talked to her as if he were a ventriloquist in a completely different voice, and it literally stopped me in my tracks.
-But the lawyers who were almost carrying me out by my elbows just hustled me along, and that’s been a very heavy-duty memory for me all these years.
+So I did that, and it was exactly as the lawyers had predicted – except for the fact that I saw the judge behave badly.
+Not to me – to the woman who came up after me.
+He talked to her in a completely different voice, almost hostile, certainly peremptory; and it literally stopped me in my tracks.
+I’d been walking out with the lawyers, and I stopped, turned around.
+But the lawyers, who were practically carrying me out by my elbows, hustled me along.
+And I let them.
+That’s been a very heavy memory for me, all these years.

 MJC: And what nationality or color was that woman?

-JA: That woman was white.
-I knew something about her because we, the Janes, had met up with her and her friend, partner, whatever, in the waiting cell, the holding cell, before we were taken up to our own cells.
-And so, I knew that they had been arrested for smashing a window, stealing a television set, which they of course, said they hadn’t done, et cetera, et cetera, et cetera.
-But the main thing was, this was not a person with the list of positive elements that I had understood in my mind about myself.
-But she was white.
+JA: That woman was white; she came from the northside neighborhood called Uptown.
+I knew something about her because we, the seven Janes who’d been busted, had been locked with her and another, younger, woman, in a holding cell, before we were taken up to our cells.
+So I knew that those two had been accused of smashing a window and stealing a television set – which they said they hadn’t done.
+But the main thing was, this was not a person with the list of useful elements that I understood, politically, about myself.
+Yes, she was white.
 But that was all she had going for her.
-I mean, it was clear it was about class.
+It was clearly about class.
 It was all about class.
 No question.
-She had no lawyer.
+The difference in the judge’s tone and language was clear.
+And she had no lawyer.

 MJC: So, you got out that night?